David Kilgour: Democracy activism

 While being a lifelong practicing Christian, Kilgour worked on issues such as inter-faith dialog, personal freedoms, and democratic government throughout his career.
 In Parliament, he was active in prayer groups while at venues and publications across the country he has spoken specifically on religious themes and politics.
 Commonly, his topics have been on global religious and political persecutions.
-He served as a fellow of the Queen's University Centre for the Study of Democracy; a director of the Washington-based Council for a Community of Democracies (CCD), and co-chair of the Canadian Friends of a Democratic Iran, and has hosted an Iran pro-democracy rally attended by approximately 90,000 in France in 2009.
+He served as a fellow of the Queen's University Centre for the Study of Democracy; a director of the Washington-based Council for a Community of Democracies (CCD), and co-chair of the Canadian Friends of a Democratic Iran, and hosted an Iran pro-democracy rally attended by approximately 90,000 in France in 2009.

 His personal religious beliefs landed him in the news in 2003 when he abstained from the same-sex marriage bill and was reprimanded by then Prime Minister Jean Chrétien.

 Organ harvesting of Falun Gong practitioners in China

 In 2006, allegations emerged that a large number of Falun Gong practitioners had been killed to supply China's organ transplant industry.
 With David Matas he released the Kilgour-Matas report, which stated "the source of 41,500 transplants for the six-year period 2000 to 2005 is unexplained" and "we believe that there have been and continue today to be large-scale organ seizures from unwilling Falun Gong practitioners".
 In 2009, they published an updated version of the report as a book.
 They traveled to about 50 countries to raise awareness of the situation.

 In 2012, State Organs: Transplant Abuse in China, edited by David Matas and Dr. Torsten Trey, was published with essays from six medical professionals, Ethan Gutmann, David Matas and an essay co-written by Kilgour.
 Ethan Gutmann interviewed over 100 witnesses and estimated that 65,000 Falun Gong practitioners were killed for their organs from 2000 to 2008.